 A little known early Austin, she makes a tidy little bush with hybrid tea shaped buds that open to pretty pearly pink blooms. sold out

 This rose makes a tall sturdy bush, about 1.5 m and is a very generous producer of big bunches of soft pink flowers.
-Each bloom not as exquisite as some, but impressive in its mass production and hardiness. sold out
+Each bloom not as exquisite as some, but impressive in its mass production and hardiness. available soon

 Tall tidy shrub with gorgeous big very pale pink flowers with strong myrrh fragrance.
 It is pretty vigorous thanks to it’s hybrid rugosa parent, but sadly also inherited a propensity for rust from this parent so does need some spraying. sold out

 This rose named for David Austin’s mother has been a very important breeding rose in his program, It is a lot more vibrant than most of his early introductions, and the very wavy petals add to it’s WOW factor in the garden.
 It is a low growing sprawling bush, which enjoys rude health and is a prolific flowerer. available soon